ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 * Return values — All returns are propagated back wrapped in `rtl::RObject`, cleaned up automatically at scope exit.

 RTL doesn’t invent a new paradigm — it extends C++ itself.
-You create objects, call methods, and work with types as usual, but now safely at runtime.
+You create objects, call methods, and work with types as usual, but now safely at run-time.

 ## Reflection Features